melezhik/swat/README.md

 - is [curl](http://curl.haxx.se/) powered and [TAP](https://testanything.org/) compatible
 - leverages famous [prove](http://search.cpan.org/perldoc?prove) utility
 - has minimal dependency tree  and probably will run out of the box on most linux environments, provided that one has perl/bash/find/curl by hand ( which is true  for most cases )
-- has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api and perl one-liners calls )
+- has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api and perl functions calls )
 - is daily it/devops/dev helper with low price mastering ( see my tutorial )
 - and yes ... swat is fun :)